 Be appreciative of the time the professors take to talk with you.
 Because of space limitations, you may have to try several different labs before finding a spot.

 Upon finding a spot in a lab, work hard and demonstrate that you are there to contribute.
 Working in a lab is different than taking a class, you need to treat it like a job and take responsibility to move your project forward.
 This will require you to work hard, be dependable, learn the lab techniques, find and read papers relevant to your project, and to be a problem solver.
+In addition, students conducting research under faculty with adequate funds are occasionally hired as paid research assistants.

 If you can become an expert on your project topic and be productive in running experiments, your research experience will be rewarding for you now and your future career.